 |Ceramic frit ink (inorganic pigments), UV-cured, or sol-gel inks for digital printing on glass?|

-Since our background at FLAAR is with architecture, we too are interested in printing on architectural glass.
+Since the Hellmuth family background is with architecture, we too are interested in printing on architectural glass.
+FLAAR also is knowledgeable in printing on ceramic tiles.

 Flatbed inkjet printers for architectural glass decoration and decor